 Sheriff Urquhart grew up in North Seattle, and after high school he attended the University of Washington.
-He graduated from the School of Business with a Bachelor’s Degree in Business, Government, and Society.
+He graduated with a Bachelor’s Degree in Business.
 He began a business in a nearby suburb, and grew the business for several years before selling it to pursue other interests.

-Sheriff Urquhart retired in early 2012 and soon after filed to run for Sheriff against a veteran police chief appointed by the King County Council to complete the term of the previous sheriff who retired early.
+Sheriff Urquhart retired in early 2012 and soon after filed to run for Sheriff.
 A resounding victory in the November election made him King County’s 33rd Sheriff.
 The next year in 2013, King County voters elected Sheriff Urquhart to a full four-year term.

 Jim Pugel is the Chief Deputy at the King County Sheriff’s Office, located in Seattle Washington.
 As Chief Deputy, Jim oversees Patrol Operations Division, Criminal Investigation Division, Special Operations, Training, 911 Communications Center, Records and Data as well as the 16 cities and agencies that contract for services with the Sheriff’s Office.
 Prior to that Jim was Interim Chief at the Seattle Police Department.

 He began his career at the Seattle Police Department as a volunteer officer and was hired as a police officer in 1983.
 Jim worked in myriad assignments and eventually became the interim chief of police.
 He retired in April of 2014 after 31 years of service.
 Jim then joined the King County Sheriff’s Office as the Chief Deputy in September of 2014, working directly for Sheriff John Urquhart.